microsoft/BotFramework-Composer/docs/howto-using-LUIS.md

 ## How to add LUIS
 To determine user's intent, in Composer you define the **Intent** trigger, and then specify the actions to take when an intent is recognized (and optionally **entities**).
 For more details please read the [events and triggers](./concept-events-and-triggers.md) article.

 Composer currently supports two types of recognizers: LUIS recognizer (default) and Regular expression recognizer.
 You can only choose one type of recognizer for each dialog.
-Besides the recognizer, each dialog may contain a set of language understanding data authored in [.lu format](https://github.com/microsoft/botbuilder-tools/blob/master/packages/Ludown/docs/lu-file-format.md).
+Besides the recognizer, each dialog may contain a set of Language Understanding data authored in [.lu format](https://github.com/microsoft/botbuilder-tools/blob/master/packages/Ludown/docs/lu-file-format.md).

 In this section, we will cover the steps to use LUIS as recognizer in your bot.
-These steps include the following: set a recognizer type for each dialog, author language understanding training data, publish your language understanding (LU) data, and test them in emulator.
+These steps include the following: set a recognizer type for each dialog, author Language Understanding training data, publish your Language Understanding (LU) data, and test them in emulator.

 ### Set LUIS as recognizer
-In Composer, each dialog can have one type of recognizer and might contain a set of language understanding training data.
+In Composer, each dialog can have one type of recognizer and might contain a set of Language Understanding training data.
 To add LUIS to your bot, you need to select LUIS as the recognizer type for the specific dialog you want to define.
 You need to do the following two things:

 1. On the left side navigation pane, select the dialog you want to set LUIS recognizer.